-Most of my recent work is an exploration not only of the relationship of different materials between each other but also between form, shape and texture and how all these elements, by nature different, coexist in a homogeneous whole.
+My most recent work is an exploration not only of the relationship of different materials between each other (natural, fabricated or found objects) but also between form, shape and texture and how all these elements, by nature different, coexist in an homogeneous whole.
+Each piece tells a different story related to my own life experiences.

-“9 Statements” is a series of brief ""visual affirmations” (visual haikus, short poems-stories) grouped together through a common narrative.
-While “Canvas Deconstruction” is an exploration of the individual and social fragmentation of the present times.
+“9” is a series of brief "visual statements” (visual haikus, short poems-stories) grouped together through a common narrative.
+“Canvas Deconstruction” is an exploration of the individual and social fragmentation of the present times.
 From a unified whole (single piece of canvas), multiplicity of forms spring into existence.

 As artists, one of our roles is to be the eyes and voice of the underlying processes that govern the individual artist, society and nature as a whole.
 A single piece of artwork is a blueprint of a larger web of interconnections.